 TikZ/PGFplots etx

-The classic type-your-diagram-in-then-work-out-what-went-wrong option for plotting.
+The classic type-your-diagram-then-work-out-what-went-wrong option for plotting.
 If I am constructing a well-understood type of diagram (e.g. a PGM) then this is good.
-If we are doing something unusual, it can become tedious.
+If I am doing something unusual, it can become tedious.
 However, ChatGPT is very good at writing TikZ, and that is what I usually use.

 The main strength of TikZ compared to other text-to-diagram tools is that it has flexible ways of declaring layouts.
-Alternative tools prefer automatic layouts, which sounds like a good idea, but empirically, it has never actually been what I want in the end when I am trying to draw a diagram that uses spatial information to convey things.
+Alternative tools prefer automatic layouts, which sounds like a good idea, but empirically, it has never actually been what I want when I’m trying to draw a diagram that uses spatial information to convey things.

 latexdraw is a Java pstricks GUI.
 Might be good, but I couldn’t install it.